sdc-china/IDA-doc/_posts/2018-03-08-test-smart-comparison.md

   **Notes:**

   The **Refresh** button is only displayed when the status of latest report is **Passed** and there is at least one case step with screenshot in this test case.

+  Smart Comparison does not support comparing screenshot taken from different selenium hubs unless the properties of the selenium hubs are the same.

 [toggle]: ../images/test/test_smart_comparison_toggle.PNG